Natmonlee/Natmonlee/README.md

 <h1 align="center">Hi 👋, I'm Natalie</h1>
 <h3 align="center">A healthcare professional looking to transition into software development!</h3>

-- 🔭 I’m currently working on [updating my portfolio](https://natmonlee.github.io/portfolio/)
+- 🔭 I’m currently working on a React App written in TypeScript that compares fruit and vegetable nutritional values from a databaase

-- 🌱 I’m currently learning **TypeScript and React**
+- 🌱 I’m currently learning about SQL databases

 - 👨‍💻 All of my projects are available at [https://natmonlee.github.io/portfolio/](https://natmonlee.github.io/portfolio/)